wesslen/wesslen.rbind.io/content/home/about.md

 # Biography

-Ryan Wesslen is a PhD candidate in Computing and Information Systems at UNC Charlotte.
-His research focuses on integrating computer science methods with social science research: the emerging field of computational social science.
-His work centers on social media, text analysis, and decision-making in a range of disciplines including visual analytics, communications, management, and psychology.
-He is affiliated with UNCC's Data Science Initiative, Charlotte Visualization Center, and the Pacific Northwest National Laboratory.
+Ryan Wesslen is a Senior Vice President / Senior Data Scientist for Bank of America's Chief Data Science Organization.
+In this role, he works in the Natural Language Processing team that provides NLP solutions for various bank lines-of-business.

-Previously, Ryan worked at Bank of America in a variety of roles analyzing, modeling and managing credit risk for auto, small business, credit card and derivative products.
-He also worked for Publicis Hawkeye, a specialized marketing agency, providing analytics and strategy solutions in digital and direct marketing for corporate clients.
+He is also an Associate Graduate Faculty member in UNC Charlotte's School of Data Science as well as a PhD candidate in Computing and Information Systems at UNC Charlotte.
+His research studies human-in-the-loop decision-making in ways data visualization and interactive interfaces can be combined with machine learning to enable better decision-making.
+He has past research affiliations with UNCC's Data Science Initiative, Charlotte Visualization Center, and the Pacific Northwest National Laboratory.